1 Drexel Drive

 - Completed the One-on-One Sophomore Assessment Meeting in the Spring.

-- Downloaded a copy of XU's Post-Secondary Experiences Form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on a disk so you can update it as you go through the University.
+- Downloaded a copy of XU's Post-Secondary Experiences Form, completed it, had it critiqued by personnel in the Premedical Office, and kept a copy on your computer so you can update it as you progress through the University.
 You may download the Sample Post-Secondary Experiences Form to use as a guide (do NOT copy the entries from the sample).

 What to do during the summer: